This guide was specifically designed with Anchor version 1.0.4 but the same steps still apply to the current version of Anchor.

 - Private keys saved inside Anchor wallet + Anchor wallet backup file (with strong password) stored on an external storage drive or cloud server.

-Make sure to review your security practices at least once a year and remember to test your backups as well.
+Make sure to review your security practices at least once a year and remember to test your backups from time to time as well.

 NEVER GIVE YOUR PRIVATE KEYS TO ANYONE!